Introduction

 < 7.10 | Setup > System Options > Maintenance > Default |

-The table below contains more information about data stored in the non-volatile memory.
+This table contains more information about data stored in the non-volatile memory.

 Information and data | Erased after factory default |